GitHubUser331/Simple-Python-Calculator/README.md

 ● To package the project into an .exe file, install "pyinstaller" through commands in the Python command line or follow the tutorial <a href="https://www.geeksforgeeks.org/convert-python-script-to-exe-file/">here.</a>

+## Credits
+● <a href="https://www.python.org/">The Python Foundation</a> for the whole project and packaging SDK.

+● <a href="https://www.geeksforgeeks.org/">Geeksforgeeks</a> for the packaging tutorial.

+● <a href="https://www.google.com/">Google</a> for icon and other information.

+● The LibTools project for encryption and platform integration.

 ### NOTE: This project is deprecated and hence no longer would be updated.
 There would be only one and final release available here.